Juan Lechín: Early life

-Lechín was born to a Lebanese immigrant father and a Bolivian mother in Corocoro, a city in the Department of La Paz.
+Lechín was born to a Syrian immigrant father and a Bolivian-Lebanese mother in Corocoro, a city in the Department of La Paz.
 He worked in the Catavi and Siglo XX tin mines, both of which were owned by the mining tycoon Simón Iturri Patiño.
 While working as a machinist in the mines, he was made aware of the desperate conditions of the vast majority of the highland workers.